 - Authorized committees of presidential candidates must file a report by April 15, if they are quarterly filers (the report covers financial activity from January 1 through March 31), or by April 20, if they are monthly filers (the report covers activity for the month of March);

 - National party committees and other political committees following a monthly filing schedule must file a monthly report by April 20.
-This includes state, district and local party committees that engage in reportable "Federal Election Activity" (noted in the “State, district and local party committees” section).
-The report covers activity for the month of March.
+This includes state, district and local party committees that engage in reportable “federal election activity” (see the “State, district and local party committees” section below).
+The report covers activity for the month of March; and

-Quarterly filers that participate in primary elections or special elections may need to file pre- and post-election reports that are not accounted for above.
-Remember, reporting periods always begin with the closing date of the last report filed.
+Quarterly filers that participate in special elections—including PACs and party committees filing semiannually—may need to file pre- and post-election reports that are not accounted for above.
+Remember, reporting periods always begin the day after the closing date of the last report filed.

 Notification of filing deadlines

 The Commission’s electronic filing software, FECFile, is free and can be downloaded from the FEC's website.
-All reports filed after August 15, 2018, must be filed in version 8.3 of the electronic filing software.
+All reports filed must be filed in version 126.96.36.199 of the electronic filing software.
 Reports filed in previous versions of the software will not be accepted.
-Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications.
+Filers may also use commercial or privately developed software, as long as the software meets the Commission’s format specifications.
 Committees using commercial software should contact their vendors to ensure their software meets the latest specifications.

 Timely filing for paper filers